-Seated at last, he listened to the talk around him, which was all sugar-which was to say rum-its price and demand becoming greater than tobacco's.
-He would look into it.
-After a meal of tk, he secured bed space with only one man in it and thought about the disappointing day.
-The disgust of having accepted the girl as part payment.
+After a meal of tk, he secured bed space with just one man in it and thought about the disappointing day and the disgust of having accepted the girl as part payment.
+Once again a Stuart had lost the throne and another barred from it.
+To everyone's relief, a protestant couple ruled and one day, thought Vaark, a suit against D'Ortega would succeed and he would not be forced to settle for a child as a percentage of what was due him.
 He knew he had rationalized the bargain by thinking Rebekka would welcome her, but what was truer than that was another thing.
 There was no good place in the world for waifs and whelps other than the generosity of strangers.
-Even if bartered, given, apprenticed, sold, tricked for food, labored for shelter or stolen, they were less doomed under adult control .
-He felt a pulse of sorrow for them and knowing their wretched lot back home and found it hard to refuse if called on to rescue an UMMoored unwanted child.
-When the sawyer asked if he would take the sullen, wooly headed girl he found half dead on a river bank, he acquiesced.
-Agreeing, as now, that his farm could use her.
-That was as true now with this child that the mother was throwing away, as it had been x years earlier with the one they called Sorrow.
+Even if bartered, given, apprenticed, sold, tricked for food, labored for shelter or stolen, they were less doomed under adult control.
+He felt a pulse of pity for them knowing well their wretched lot back home and found it hard to refuse if called on to rescue an unmoored, unwanted child.
+When the sawyer asked if he would take off his hands the sullen, wooly headed girl he found half dead on a river bank, Vaark said "Yes," if he added on the lumber.
+Knowing, as now, that his farm could use her.
+That was as true now with this black child that the mother was quose girl, the throwing away, as it had been a decade earlier with the one they called Sorrow.
+Only Lila had he purchased outright, but she was a woman, not a child.